JadeHendricks/htmlcss-the-moviedb/README.md

 ```

 ## Tools
-A site built with React.js, SASS and [The MovieDB API](https://www.themoviedb.org/).
+A site built with CSS3 AND SASS.
-State is managed with the Context API.

-## View
-Will add on completion